ministryofjustice/hmpps-dpr-tools-ui/README.md

 ### Run the app locally with mock oauth server

+This is based on the open source library https://www.npmjs.com/package/oauth2-mock-server .

-The oauth mock server implementation provides a fake user / caseload and token endpoints that can be used with the front end (hmpps-dpr-tools-ui ) and back end tools api(hmpps-dpr-tools-api )
+The oauth mock server implementation provides a fake user / caseload and token endpoints that can be used with the front end (hmpps-dpr-tools-ui ) and back end tools api(hmpps-dpr-tools-api ).

 Use oauth2-mock.env as .env file